danielnuriyev/danielnuriyev.github.io/README.md

 ### Mind

-The following mental attitudes and behaviors make the mind calm, focused, decluttered, limitless.
+The following mental attitudes and behaviors make the mind calm, focused, clear, limitless and thus more perceptive.

 #### Limitlessness